UN Volunteer Emergency Doctor Zainalabdeen Al-Gafri talking to a UNDP staff beneficiary at the UN clinic in Hodeida, Yemen.

 - UN Youth Volunteer workshops to facilitate development of skills essential for the UNV assignment.

-- Career transition support at the end of assignment on identifying transferrable skills, CV writing, interview strategies and personal brand.
+- Holistic Career Management Workshop at the end of assignment on identifying transferable skills, CV writing, interview strategies and personal brand.

 (Organized by UNV Regional Office/Field Units with host entities)